ebruun/ECL_robotic_cell/README.md

 This has no version number:

-`conda env export --from-history --name compas_fab> environment.yml`
+`conda env export --from-history --name ecl_robotic_cell> environment.yml`

 this has no build number:

-`conda env export --no-builds --name compas_fab > environment.yml`
+`conda env export --no-builds --name ecl_robotic_cell > environment.yml`

 create new:

 `conda env create`

-if you change the conda environment, make sure to update the env name in .git/hooks/pre-commit file
+if you change the conda environment, make sure to update the file .git/hooks/pre-commit file

+`pre-commit install`

 # ECL Robotic Cell